 The Fund's investments are susceptible to market price risk arising from uncertainties about future prices.
-The Fund Manager manages this risk through diversification of its investment portfolio in terms of sector holdings.
+The Fund Manager manages this risk through diversification of its investment portfolio in terms of geographical distribution and industry concentration.

 Liquidity risk

 Liquidity risk is the risk that the Fund will encounter difficulty in releasing funds to meet commitments associated with financial liabilities.